Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 The W-8BEN is the IRS form that establishes you as a non-US person and reduces dividend withholding to 25% under the US-India treaty.

-- Vested / INDmoney: handled at signup.
+- Vested / INDmoney / Rovia: handled at signup.
 You sign once digitally; renewal every 3 years is automated.

 - IBKR: you upload W-8BEN yourself.
 Renewal reminders come from IBKR.
 Slightly more work.